dfelinto/blender-manual/manual/editors/file_browser.rst

 Header Region
 -------------

-Often the header for the file browser is hidden as most of the functionality is contained in the regions described above.
+The header only contains two menus, one with you standard editor *View* controls and the other to list a few `Selecting`_ operators for the sake of discoverability.

-You will find two small menus, one with you standard editor *View* controls and the other to expose a few `Selecting`_ operators for the sake of discoverability.
+Often it is hidden as most of the functionality is contained in the regions described previously.

 Navigating